AIPowerGrid/grid-wingman/DOCS.md

 **Codeblock Rendering**

+The markdown this project is using is react-markdown & redux-GFM.
+React‑Markdown uses **remark‑parse**, which follows the CommonMark rules strictly: The content of a code fence is treated as literal text, not parsed as inlines.
+The first word of the info string is typically used to specify the language…:contentReference[oaicite:1]{index=1}.
+So, because the fences collide for nested code blocks, remark‑parse never sees inner lines as *inside* a code fence.

 **This rendering engine handles nested fenced code blocks correctly *only* when the outer fence uses different fences from the inner fences.
 It fails when both fences use different count fences.**

 #### Parsing HTML